WenJinfeng/FaaSLight/README.md

 # LambdaLite
-Function-Level Optimization for Cold Start Latency in Serverless Computing
+Application-Level Optimization for Cold Start Latency in Serverless Computing

-We aim to tackle this problem at the serverless function level.
+We aim to tackle this problem at the application level.
 Our guiding principle is to provide a vendor/platform-independent and developer-free technique that developers can easily adopt to optimize the cold start latency of serverless functions on existing platforms.